epicasino/CodeRefactor1/README.md

 ## Description

 - I undertook this project in order to improve my concisiveness in HTML and CSS.
-- Solved an unfunctioning navbar and unclear code.
+- Solved an unfunctional navbar and unclear code.
 - The project proved as an important lesson on code semantics and consolidating CSS to gain further clarification on the page's styling.

 ## Installation

 No installation is needed to see the page.
-Access via GitPages.
+Access via [GitPages](https://github.com/epicasino/CodeRefactor1).